Overview

-Your permissions in elvex are determined by three factors: your company-wide role, whether a resource is public or private, and any specific access you've been granted to individual assistants or datasources.
+Your permissions in elvex are determined by four factors: your company-wide role, whether a resource is public or private, any specific access you've been granted to individual assistants or datasources, and your membership in groups.

 Quick Reference